 If you’re setting up your own garage gym, there’s a pretty good chance that you’ll end up in the market for a flat utility bench.
-You can spend up to $400 on a well-constructed, non-adjustable utility bench, but this isn’t the piece of equipment that really requires you to go all out and spend a small fortune.
-One of the better and more affordable options out there is the Rogue utility bench, and it just so happens to be the one I ended up with.
+You can easily spend a small fortune on a well-built, non-adjustable utility bench, but this isn’t the piece of equipment that really requires you to go all out and spend a third of your salary.
+One of the better, more affordable options out there is the Rogue Utility Bench, and it just so happens to be the one I ended up with.

-I’m a little embarrassed to admit it, but my original bench; the bench I replaced with this Rogue bench; was exactly the type of box-store crap I commonly suggest not buying.
+I’m a little embarrassed to admit it but my original bench; the bench I replaced with this flat Rogue bench; was exactly the type of box-store crap I commonly suggest not buying.
 It was somewhere between $40 and $50, and as I should have suspected at the time, it fell apart.
-Well, thankfully it didn’t literally fall apart (as in crumble beneath me), but both ends of the padding warped and sloped down, making for a pretty awkward feeling when using it.
+Well thankfully it didn’t literally fall apart (as in to crumble beneath me), but both ends of the padding warped and sloped down, making for a pretty awkward feeling when using it.

-While even $40-$50 isn’t a whole lot of money, it was still a waste considering the thing didn’t last (I was basically renting.)
-I’m of the opinion that something as simple in design as a flat utility bench; with no moving parts whatsoever; should survive as long as a power rack.
-If anything is going to fall apart, it should be the upholstery, not the frame.
-In any case, lesson learned.
+While $40-$50 isn’t a whole lot of money, it was still a total waste considering that the thing didn’t last (I was basically renting.)
+I’m of the opinion that something as simple in design as a flat utility bench with no moving parts whatsoever should survive as long as a power rack.
+If anything is going to fall apart it should be the upholstery, not the frame.
+But in any case, lesson learned.

 Rogue Utility Bench – Construction

 In terms of construction, I’d give the new 2.0 Rogue bench a perfect score.
-The frame is beefy 2″ x 3″ 11-gauge steel; the same stuff the Infinity power racks are made with.
-Rather than using butt joints, the 2.0 is constructed using pass-through joints, making the thing solid as a rock; and the legs are angled, which actually does make the bench feel more stable.
+The frame is a beefy 2″ x 3″ 11-gauge steel frame; the same tubing the Infinity power racks are made with.
+Rather than using butt joints, the 2.0 is constructed using pass-through joints, which makes the thing as solid as a rock; and the legs are angled, which actually does make the bench feel more stable.
 The best part is that it’s not a bolt-together bench; there is no hardware to come loose, no re-tightening, and it requires zero assembly.

 Not only is this bench built like a tank, all of the dimensions are where they should be.
 The pad width is 12″, not a narrow 10″ like some models out there.
 The height of the pad is just right at 18″, and the length is 47″.
-In other words, feet can be planted firmly on the floor, and you won’t hang off one end or the other.
+In other words, feet can be planted firmly on the floor, and you won’t hang off the length of the bench.

 Rogue Utility Bench – Padding